tsandall/opa/docs/content/privacy.md

 * OPA's anonymous version reporting feature provides users with up-to-date information about new OPA versions while still executing the familiar OPA `run` and `version` commands.
 It helps users stay abreast of OPA's latest capabilities and hence empowers them to make informed decisions while upgrading their OPA deployments.
-The OPA `run` and `version` commands could be enhanced to warn users if their OPA version is outside the upstream support window.

 * OPA maintainers and the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) executive staff can use the version reports for obtaining more information about OPA usage and engagement.
 For example, the information can be used in making better